 So I thought I’d do a post all about what makes a good book cover, and the kind of thing that encourages us to pick up the books that we do.
 What makes a good book cover is fairly subjective, and different people will have different preferences, but I think there are also some pretty universal traits that make a book cover successful.
 So here are the things I like in a book cover, and I’d love for you to share yours in the comments!

-Crime books for example tend to use a lot of dark, moody colours and distressed fonts, whilst romance tends towards softer, more pastelly colours.
-Similarly historical fiction books often look quite textured with parchment-style backgrounds and YA covers tend to be bolder and brighter in a lot of cases.
+Crime books, for example, tend to use a lot of dark, moody colours and distressed fonts, whilst romance tends towards softer, more pastel colours.
+Similarly, historical fiction books often look quite textured with parchment-style backgrounds and YA covers tend to be bolder and brighter in a lot of cases.

-Oh, and if there’s dragons in the book, I want to see them on the cover!
+Oh, and if there are dragons in the book, I want to see them on the cover!
 Unless they’re surprise dragons of course!

-One thing I like in a book cover is lots of negative space.
-I don’t want information overload when I look at a cover, so I like if things aren’t too busy, and there’s just one or two key focal points.
+One thing I like on a book cover is lots of negative space.
+I don’t want information overload when I look at a cover, so I like if things aren’t too busy, and there are just one or two key focal points.
 I also just think it looks so much better!

 And here’s just a couple of things that I don’t like in book covers.
 These two are definitely a matter of personal preference!